WoutVanEynde/CADD-pipeline/README.md

-# CADD-pipeline
+# CADD-scripts
-Computer-aided drug design pipeline using commercial softwares MOE and GOLD.
+Computer-aided drug design scripts using commercial softwares MOE and GOLD and open-source softwares like ChemmineR and GROMACS.